Leaders in Minimally Invasive Procedures in NY and NJ.

 Surgical treatments may include laminectomy, where a portion of the vertebrae is removed; or spinal fusion, which fuses together sections of the spine to prevent further friction and stabilize the spine.

-If you have questions about treating your condition, make an appointment for a consultation with Dr. Q and the team to determine the best course of action.
+If you have questions about treating your condition, make an appointment for a consultation with our team to determine the best course of action.

 Experiencing back or neck pain?
 Use our pain assessment tool to determine possible treatments for chronic or worsening symptoms.